 Next to brushing and flossing daily, scheduling regular dental exams and x-rays ranks as a vitally important part of maintaining your oral health.
-During each exam, Sonora, CA dentists Dr. Berger and his staff examine the health of your teeth and gums in order to spot any early signs of gum disease or decay.
+During each exam, Sonora, California Dentist Dr. Berger and his staff examine the health of your teeth and gums in order to spot any early signs of gum disease or decay.
 Each exam also includes an oral cancer screening, which can greatly reduce your risk for the disease.
 When caught early, Dr. Berger can easily reverse the effects of oral disease before any long-term damage can occur.

 While you can remove most of the dental plaque and lingering food particles that remain in the mouth after eating by brushing and flossing, certain areas of your mouth cannot be reached with floss or a toothbrush alone.
 Undergoing a professional cleaning from our staff of registered and highly experienced dental hygienists can help ensure the removal of built-up plaque and calculus deposits from hard-to-reach places in your mouth, so you can enjoy the best oral health and freshest breath possible.

 Fluoride helps to prevent tooth decay by making teeth more resistant to the acids produced by plaque bacteria and sugars in the mouth.
 Fluoride can also reverse the early effects of decay when properly applied through the process of remineralization, which helps to strengthen tooth enamel.